Marija-Kov/Workout-Mate/NOTES.md

 #### ISSUES:

 - RESOLVED: Errors are not showing on ResetPassword page..

 * Status code methods were missing.

 - RESOLVED - When the link in the password recovery email is clicked, ERR_SSL_PROTOCOL_ERROR is thrown.

+- Solution:

-* 'http' instead of 'https' (no SSL requirement) will do for development purposes.
+'http' instead of 'https' (no SSL requirement) will do for development purposes.

 - RESOLVED - The link in the password recovery email is not showing.

+- Solution:

- * { link: resetLink, } --> {{link}} in hbs template (not resetLink)
+{ link: resetLink, } --> {{link}} in hbs template (not resetLink)

 - RESOLVED - No recipients (protonmail, outlook, gmail) would accept the password recovery emails because they see it as spam.

+- Solution:

-* Adding 'from: process.env.EMAIL_USERNAME' to options in sendEmail.js made it work, all recipients are getting password recovery email.
+Adding 'from: process.env.EMAIL_USERNAME' to options in sendEmail.js made it work, all recipients are getting password recovery email.

 - RESOLVED - I'm not able to sign up to the app with a new email.
 If I try to sign up with an existing email, it returns the corresponding error so the request reaches the database and finds irregularities there.
 Error message: "E11000 duplicate key error collection: mern_app.users index: username_1 dup key: { username: null }"

+- Solution:

-* Deleting MongoDB 'users' collection and restarting the server made it work.
+Deleting MongoDB 'users' collection and restarting the server made it work.

 ## Change profile picture feature